Lohit9/React-Native-Sample/README.md

 # React-Native-Sample

-React Native sample app using Shopify's mobile buy sdk.
+React Native sample app using Shopify's api

-**Directions**

-* The bridgeMe file contains the app (status: working condition)
-* All the other files are sample app files and test files
+This repo is a dead repo: please refer to -> https://github.com/Lohit9/mobile-buy-sdk-react-native-sample

+Thank you